lidgnulinux/Alpine-linux-single-partition/README.md

 # Alpine-linux-single-partition

+Ini adalah sebuah tutorial untuk memasang alpine linux pada sebuah partisi tunggal.

-This is a tutorial to install alpine linux on a single partition instead of using whole hard drive.
+This is a tutorial to install alpine linux on a single partition.